jeremytammik/tbc/a/1981_chatgpt_basics.md

 The past few months hint at exciting and adventurous times full of radical change ahead.

+But why, and how?

+What happened so suddenly to enable this?

 <!--

 Text by Mike Haley on generative AI in the research news: